 Four Years of WSOP Colossus Entries

-While still a tournament worth firing in, we are taking a look at why the Colossus may have lost some of its power.
+The gambling industry is growing, so while it is still a tournament worth firing in, we are taking a look at why the Colossus may have lost some of its power.

 Every year the competiton for poker tournament dollars in Las Vegas, especially those of the recreational player, becomes more and more intense.
 For years now, the World Series of Poker has not been the only game in town.
 While the pursuit of a gold bracelet still wields a hefty amount of prestige, it can be argued that the best value tournaments are spread throughout multiple properties.
 The Venetian, Aria, Wynn, Planet Hollywood, Golden Nugget and even Binion’s have continued to curate their own summer poker series, zeroing in on recreational dollars by providing deeper structures over a wide variety of games.